monero-project/monero-site/_posts/2015-02-23-monero-missive-for-the-week-of-2015-02-23.md

 #### Riccardo "fluffypony" Spagni

-Hello and good morning or evening to you wherever you are I am Riccardo, fluffypony, and with me today I have Gingeropolous, say hi.
+Hello and good morning or evening to you wherever you are I am Riccardo, fluffypony, and with me today I have Gingeropolous...say hi!

 #### Gingeropolous

 Hello everyone!

-#### Riccardo "fluffypony" Spagni
+#### Riccardo

 And this is the start of a new type of Monero Missive, because we realized as a core team that preparing a full Monero Missive with all its bits and pieces was taking up a lot of time and soaking up a lot of effort that would have been spent elsewhere.
 And more importantly we also realized that a lot of people just weren't getting through the content of the Missives that we were putting out, hence this new format.